 School streets are usually implemented by local authorities and require funding and political buy-in.
 They can be controversial, particularly at the start.
-You can read more and find resources to campaign for school streets on the campaign group Mums for Lungs website or the School Streets Initiative.

 A school play street tends to be led by the school community (with permission from the council) and gives people the experience of the street being closed to cars and all the benefits that can bring.
 As well as being beneficial in itself, it can be a good way to gently introduce the idea of more permanent changes and to build support.
 Download our free guide to organising a school play street, written with our friends at Sustrans.

 A school play street can help shift attitudes and build support for a school street

 If your council doesn’t yet support school streets, or your school community isn’t yet sold on the idea, you could initiate a school play street to introduce the idea.